 Physic Tutorials

-In this article, I will help students to understand how to get the dimension of Pressure, Power, Force, Density, And Energy.
-Kindly note that before we proceed, we must first know the dimension of the fundamental quantities that we have.
+In this article, I will help students understand how to get the dimensions of Pressure, Power, Force, Density, And Energy.
+Kindly note that before we proceed, we must first know the dimensions of the fundamental quantities that we have.

 In Physics, dimensional analysis is the study of the relation between physical quantities based on their units and dimensions.
 It is used to convert a unit from one form to another.
 Also, it will be easy to know the S.I base unit of any quantity in physics.

-Any quantity which can be measured in units of lengths is said to have dimension, of length (L).
-So also any quantity which can be measured in units of time is said to have a dimension of Time (T) and any quantity which can be measured in unit of mass is said to have a dimension of Mass (Mass).
+Any quantity which can be measured in units of length is said to have a dimension, of length (L).
+So also any quantity which can be measured in units of time is said to have a dimension of Time (T) and any quantity which can be measured in units of mass is said to have a dimension of Mass (Mass).

 In physics, the word dimension has a special meaning.
 It usually denotes the physical nature of quantity.
-The symbol that are used to specify length, mass, and time are [L], [M], [T], respectively.
-They are usually enclosed in bracket.
+The symbols that are used to specify length, mass, and time are [L], [M], [T], respectively.
+They are usually enclosed in brackets.

 Physical QuantityDimension